pedrodeoliveira/fastapi-tdd-docker/README.md

 Another step to ensure the code contains the desired quality is to perform *linting*, that is, to check for stylistic or programming errors.
-The following command will run the `flake8` linter through the source code:
+The following command will run the `flake8` linter throughout the source code:

 ```bash
 $ docker-compose exec web flake8 .
 ```

-Next, we run additional checks to verify, and possibly correct, the code formatting (using `black`) and the ordering and organization of import statements (using `isort`).
+Next, we perform additional checks to verify, and possibly correct, the code formatting (using `black`) and the ordering and organization of import statements (using `isort`).

 ```bash